daos-stack/google-cloud-daos/images/README.md

 ## The Packer HCL template file

-A single Packer HCL template file `daos_image.pkr.hcl` is used to build either a DAOS server or DAOS client image.
+A single Packer HCL template file `daos.pkr.hcl` is used to build either a DAOS server or DAOS client image.

-The `daos_image.pkr.hcl` file does not build both server and client images in a single `packer build` run.
+The `daos.pkr.hcl` file does not build both server and client images in a single `packer build` run.
 This is by design since there are use cases in which only one type of image is needed.
 If both types of images are needed, then `packer build` must be run twice with different variable values.

 ### Source Block

-Within the `daos_image.pkr.hcl` template there is a single `source` block.
+Within the `daos.pkr.hcl` template there is a single `source` block.
 Most of the settings for the block are set by variable values.

 ### Build Block